jrppena/CMSC124Project/Readme.md

 ## Installation

-* to install the depandency. wich is the tkinter
+* to install the tkinter dependency

 ```
 pip install tk